Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Coset States

 \section{Coset States}

-In this section, we start by giving the definition of coset states \cite{CLLZ21} and state the monogamy-of-entanglement property they satisfy.
+In this section, we start by giving the definition of coset states \cite{CLLZ21}, which are the states we use in our constructions, and then state the monogamy-of-entanglement property they satisfy.
 Then, we define two new security games for coset states that streamlines our proofs later on and show secure constructions for these games. \begin{definition}[Coset States \cite{CLLZ21}] Let $A$ be a subspace of $\F^n_2$ and $s, s'$ be vectors in $\F^n_2$.
 We define the coset state associated with $A, s, s'$, denoted $\ket{A_{s, s'}}$, to be

 \end{definition} We will write $A + s$ to denote both the coset $A + s$ and the program that takes as input a vector $v \in \F_2^n$ and outputs $\true$ if and only if $v \in A + s$, and $0$ otherwise.
-The distinction will be clear. \begin{fact}[\cite{CLLZ21}] Consider a subspace $A \subseteq \F^n_2$ and vectors $s, s' \in \F^n_2$. \begin{enumerate} \item There exists an efficient quantum algorithm that outputs $\ket{A_{s, s'}}$ given $s, s'$ and the description of $A$. \item $H^{\otimes n}\ket{A_{s, s'}} = \ket{(A^{\perp})_{s', s}}$. \item We define the canonical element of a coset $A + v$ to be the lexicographically smallest element in the coset and denote it $\mathsf{Can}_A(v)$.
-There exists an efficient classical algorithm that, on input the description of $A$ and a vector $v$, outputs $\mathsf{Can}_A(v)$. \end{enumerate} \end{fact} Coset states satisfy a natural monogamy-of-entanglement (\emph{MoE}) property where any adversary can win the following game with only negligible probability: We present the adversary with a coset state, and it is required to split the state into two (possibly entangled) registers that can be used to simultaneously output vectors in the cosets $A + s$ and $A^{\perp} + s'$ respectively.
+The distinction will be clear from context. \begin{theorem}[\cite{CLLZ21}] Consider a subspace $A \subseteq \F^n_2$ and vectors $s, s' \in \F^n_2$. \begin{enumerate} \item There exists an efficient quantum algorithm that outputs $\ket{A_{s, s'}}$ given $s, s'$ and the description of $A$. \item $H^{\otimes n}\ket{A_{s, s'}} = \ket{(A^{\perp})_{s', s}}$. \item We define the canonical element of a coset $A + v$ to be the lexicographically smallest element in the coset and denote it $\mathsf{Can}_A(v)$.
+There exists an efficient classical algorithm that, on input the description of $A$ and a vector $v$, outputs $\mathsf{Can}_A(v)$. \end{enumerate} \end{theorem} Coset states satisfy a natural monogamy-of-entanglement (\emph{MoE}) property where any adversary can win the following game with only negligible probability: We present the adversary with a coset state, and it is required to split the state into two (possibly entangled) registers that can be used to simultaneously output vectors in the cosets $A + s$ and $A^{\perp} + s'$ respectively.